marinosagap/e-shop-RESTFull-Api/README.md

 ## A RESTfull API with Node.js  and Express.js that uses mongoose for working with NoSQL Mongodb Atlas Database using Mongoose.js .

-This is a Restfull Api of a e-shop simulation with users, orders and products.
+This is a Restfull API of a e-shop simulation with users, orders and products.

 ### Prerequisites
 nodejs , npm